MattHandzel/DeepQLearningToPlayForager/README.md

 With the current state of the project, the agent gets penalized 0.01 reward for every timestep and it gains reward whenever it mines a resource (the better the resource the more reward) this is tracked through the experience points the agent.

 ## Training
-The agent is trained using Deep Q Learning and uses an epsilon-greedy strategy:
+The agent is trained using Deep Q Learning and uses an epsilon-greedy strategy, meaning that in the beginning during training the agent moves around mostly randomly, and as training progress it makes more and more purposeful actions:

 ε=1
 ![lower](https://github.com/MattHandzel/DeepQLearningToPlayForager/assets/39449480/ca7bc238-0ed0-47ce-8b94-101fe8b1ffc9)